sing840722/SnoopyTheAdventureInUniqlo/README.md

 ### Scene Transition
 `SceneManager.cs`

+Only One-way Scene Transition:
+1. Menu -> Level
+2. Level -> Gameover
+3. Gameover -> Menu

+A switch method based on the current scene and is called when a touch is made

 ### SFX & BGM
-``
-PlaySoundThenLoad
-audio.Play();
+`Printer.cs`
+* Using the Unity function StartCoroutine to Play a Sound Then Load level
+* Load and Play audio

 ### High Score
 `ScoreHandler.cs`
+* Constantly update the UI Score
-The highscore is only stored in game instant, not in external file
+* Record the new high score if current score is higher then history The highscore is only stored in game instant, not in external file.

 ## Reference
 1. Menu BGM taken from: `https://www.youtube.com/watch?v=x6zypc_LhnM`